unlimited91/jcsclient/README.rst

 CLI
 ===

-You can use CLI to make an API request
+You can use CLI to make an API request, or just get the input which you can use with 'curl' command.

 ::